Which of the following elements does not exist as a diatomic mole... | Study Prep in Pearson+

 1

-Understand what a diatomic molecule is: it consists of two atoms of the same element bonded together, such as H\_2, N\_2, or O\_2.
+Understand what a diatomic molecule is: it is a molecule composed of two atoms, which can be either of the same element or different elements.
+In nature, some elements commonly exist as diatomic molecules, such as H_2, N_2, and O_2.

-Recall that certain elements naturally exist as diatomic molecules in their elemental form because they are more stable that way.
-Common diatomic molecules include hydrogen (H\_2), nitrogen (N\_2), and oxygen (O\_2).
+Recall that hydrogen (H_2), nitrogen (N_2), and oxygen (O_2) naturally form diatomic molecules because their atoms bond together to achieve a more stable electronic configuration.

-Recognize that noble gases like helium (He) are monatomic in their elemental form, meaning they exist as single atoms rather than bonded pairs, due to their full valence electron shells making them very stable and unreactive.
+Recognize that helium (He) is a noble gas with a complete outer electron shell, making it chemically inert and unlikely to form bonds with other atoms, including itself.

-Compare the given options and identify which element does not form a diatomic molecule naturally: Helium (He) is monatomic, while nitrogen (N\_2), hydrogen (H\_2), and oxygen (O\_2) are diatomic.
+Therefore, helium does not exist as a diatomic molecule (He_2) under normal natural conditions; it exists as individual atoms.

-Conclude that helium (He) does not exist as a diatomic molecule in its elemental form.
+Conclude that among the given options, helium (He) is the element that does not exist as a diatomic molecule in nature.

 Watch next